SumitPokale7/Python/README.md

 # Scripts
 This repository contains any scripts which were developed to perform ad-hoc tasks.

-# Note : Do not pin package verions in requirements.txt files as we need to exclude this from prisma vulnerability detection.

 # Overview

 | Script                                                                            | Purpose                                                                                                                                                                                                                                                                                                                                                                  |